Tooth Extractions in Folsom, California

 Once the tooth is extracted, your dentist will place a clotting agent that creates a safe blood clot in the area the tooth was removed.
 You’ll then be instructed on how to care for the tooth to prevent the clot from coming loose.

 Once your tooth is removed, you’ll be given a variety of instructions for how to care for it, including what pain killers you can safely take, what to do if the clot comes out, and how to make sure the clot stays in places so that your tooth can heal correctly.

 In addition, you and your dentist will discuss replacement options.
 In most cases, it is a good idea to consider replacing the tooth with a fake tooth in order to make sure your bite continues to function correctly.

 For More Information, Contact Esthetic Reflections in Dentistry Today

 Tooth extractions in Folsom will always be a last resort, which is why it is important to first talk to our dentists and see if there are any other solutions that may make more sense.
-If you do need an extraction, Dr. Chen or Dr. Skelton are more than happy to provide you with next steps.
-Please feel free and call us today at Folsom Office Phone Number 916-983-6051 for an evaluation.
+If you do need an extraction, Drs.
+Skelton, Chen and Bernadett are more than happy to provide you with next steps.
+Please feel free and call us today at Esthetic Reflections in Dentistry Phone Number 916-983-6051 for an evaluation.